facebookresearch/hydra/website/docs/advanced/command_line_syntax.md

 foo=[1,2,3]
 nested=[a,[b,[c]]]
 ```
 **IMPORTANT** Always single-quote overrides that contains lists in the shell.
+Also, note the *no spaces* between list elements, otherwise you might get a `hydra.errors.OverrideParseException: no viable alternative at input` error.

 ### Dictionaries
 ```python